bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/articles/optimize-vscode.md.md

 1.  **Is the feature I need available in VS Code already?**

-    I demonstrated that you don’t need many popular extensions in an article [“VS Code: you don’t need that extension”](https://roboleary.net/vscode/2020/08/05/dont-need-extensions.html).
+    I demonstrated that you don’t need many popular extensions in an article ["VS Code: you don’t need that extension”](https://roboleary.net/vscode/2020/08/05/dont-need-extensions.html).
 You can consult the [VS Code docs](https://code.visualstudio.com/Docs) to check on a particular feature.

 2.  **Does the extension have the features I need?**